 Confidentiality and disclosure

-All members of staff who decide to register with the DSO for support are asked to sign a confidentiality form, which the Disability Adviser (staff) will talk through with you.
-This allows you to control the information that we pass on to other people.
+All members of staff who decide to register with the DSO for support are asked to sign a confidentiality form, which the Disability Adviser (staff) talks through with them.
+This allows them to control the information that we pass on to other people.
 They are advised that if they limit confidentiality too much, it can be difficult for the University to make adjustments in work.

 This confidentiality form only permits the release of information by the DSO.
 Therefore you should not share the fact that an individual is registered with the DSO or any other details about their disability or health condition with any other person (including colleagues and members of your team), without discussing this with the individual first and gaining their explicit consent.